vista-art/fragmentcolor/docs/api/scene/scene/scene.md

 `Scene::new()` is synchronous and takes no `Renderer`.
 The first time a [SceneObject](https://fragmentcolor.org/api/scene) is added, the Scene creates a default Pass to absorb it.
-The first time the Scene is rendered, the underlying GPU resources initialise on demand — exactly the lazy-init pattern the rest of FragmentColor follows.
+The first time the Scene is rendered, the underlying GPU resources initialise on demand.
+This is the lazy-init pattern the rest of FragmentColor follows.

 ## Default Camera + Light at render time